padok/jarvis-docs/_posts/2021-10-30-gettingstarted.md

 ### 1. Installing the Toolbox and Downloading the Data
 First let's take care of setting up the software.
-Make sure you have a version of [Anaconda](https://www.anaconda.com/) installed and your PC has a Nvidia GPU with working CUDA drivers installed.
+Make sure you have a version of [Anaconda](https://www.anaconda.com/) installed.
+If you want to train networks also make sure that your PC has a Nvidia GPU with working CUDA drivers installed.<br>
-After that there are only a few simple steps you need to take to install the toolbox:
+There are only a few simple steps you need to take to install the toolbox:
 - Download the python package.
 To do this open up a terminal and run:
 ```
 git clone https://github.com/JARVIS-MoCap/JARVIS-HybridNet.git && cd JARVIS-HybridNet